Python Package

 print("System: ", installed_cli_version()) # None if not installedDoes installing the Python package also install the repos CLI?

 No. Installing the package via pip does not place a repos command on your system PATH.
-All Python functions work immediately through the package’s own bundled scripts, but you will need to install the CLI separately if you also want to use repos directly from a terminal.
+Install the CLI separately before using the wrapper.

 The easiest way is to call install_cli() from Python: